How To Visit Bryce Canyon in a Day

 • Bryce Canyon to North Rim – 150 miles and roughly 3 hours away

-From our experience, the best time of year to visit is the early spring (April-May) and late fall (October).
+From our experience, the best times of year to visit are early spring (April-May) and late fall (October).

-After Labor Day, you can catch fewer crowds, and the weather is great for hiking.
+After Labor Day, you can catch fewer crowds, and the weather is excellent for hiking.

 When visiting in the spring, the area may still have snow, limiting hiking opportunities, but it can also help you avoid the crowds.

-The majority of the photos in this article were taken in the early spring (April).
-It was snowy and cold, and we practically had the entire park to ourselves.
-It was awesome.
+The majority of the photos in this article were taken in April.
+It was snowy and cold, but we had the entire park to ourselves.

 Bryce Canyon Hoodoos Late Spring With Snow